alexmomotiuk/PredicateKit/README.md

 ## Configuring the fetch

-`fetch(where:)` returns an object of type `FetchRequest`.
+`fetch(where:)` returns an object of type `DBRequest`.
 You can apply a series of modifiers on this object to further configure how the objects should be matched and returned.
 For example, `sorted(by: \Note.creationDate, .descending)` is a modifier specifying that the objects should be sorted by the creation date in the descending order.
-A modifier returns a mutated `FetchRequest`; a series of modifiers can be chained together to create the final `FetchRequest`.
+A modifier returns a mutated `DBRequest`; a series of modifiers can be chained together to create the final `DBRequest`.

 ###### Example